cloudnative-pg/docs/versioned_docs/version-1.25/operator_capability_levels.md

 ### Full restore from a backup

-The operator enables you to bootstrap a new cluster (with its settings) starting from an existing and accessible backup, either on a volume snapshot, or in an object store, or via a plugin.
+The operator enables you to bootstrap a new cluster (with its settings) starting from an existing and accessible backup, either on a volume snapshot or in an object store.

 Once the bootstrap process is completed, the operator initiates the instance in recovery mode.
 It replays all available WAL files from the specified archive,